SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

 ]
 ```

-Now have a look at the state, more concrete: The first tuple element of the innermost tuple: This is the state of our `fadeIn` function.
-We defined that it should increase an internal factor by 0.1 every cycle (and then multiply the input with this value to have a fade in effect).
-The value you see here is the internal factor: It increases by 0.1 until the limit of 1.0 is reached.
-Looks like it is working - at least from an inner perspective.
+Now have a look at the state, more concretely.
+The first tuple element of the innermost tuple is the state of our `fadeIn` function.
+We defined that it should increase an internal factor by 0.1 every cycle (and then multiply the input with this value to have a fade-in effect).
+The value you see here is the internal factor that increases by 0.1 until the limit of 1.0 is reached.
+It looks like it is working - at least from an inner perspective.

 **Pause and Continue**

 Note that in our whole computation, there are no side effects at all, and our state is completely made up of values.
-This has some interesting consequences: We could takt the computation code (blendedDistortion) and some arbitrary state object from the list above.
+This has some interesting consequences.
+We could take the computation code (`blendedDistortion`) and some arbitrary state object from the result list above.
 We could then (even on another computer) continue the computation by using the computation's code and the state we picked.
 The resulting elements would be the same on both machines.

 **Values Only**